What is a commercial lease?

 Agreeing a commercial lease involves a negotiation between you and your prospective landlord.

-While you don’t have to get legal representation, a commercial property solicitor will help you to get the best deal.
+While you do not have to get legal representation, a commercial property solicitor can help you secure the best deal.

-When you’re happy with the terms of the agreement, you’ll sign a legally binding contract, and you’ll pay any upfront costs.
+When you are happy with the terms of the agreement, you will sign a legally binding contract and pay any upfront costs.

-However, before you make an offer on a commercial property, you need to make sure that it’s right for you.
+However, before you make an offer on a commercial property, you need to make sure that it is right for you.

 The condition of the property

-It’s important that you check what condition the property is in before you start leasing it.
-This is so you can’t be blamed for any issues later down the line.
+It is important to check what condition the property is in before you start leasing it.
+This helps ensure that you are not blamed for any existing issues later on.

-A building surveyor’s report will highlight any issues.
-You can use the findings to get any problems fixed before you make an offer.
+A building surveyor’s report will highlight any problems.
+You can use the findings to get issues fixed before you make an offer.

 Does it suit your business?

-You need to make sure that you’re allowed to operate your business from the property.
+You need to make sure that you are allowed to operate your business from the property.
 It is possible to change what a property can be used for, but you may need to get planning permission.

-It’s also important to consider whether the property will help your business be successful.
-For example, make sure that you’re happy with the property’s size and location.
+It is also important to consider whether the property will help your business succeed.
+For example, make sure that you are happy with the property’s size and location.

 How long your lease should be

-A short-term lease gives you more flexibility, but a longer term lease will give you more stability.
-What’s right for you depends on your specific business needs.
+A short-term lease gives you more flexibility, but a longer-term lease will give you more stability.
+What is right for you depends on your specific business needs.

 Business rates

-When you rent commercial property, you’ll need to pay business rates.
-Business rates are paid to the local authority to go towards services in the area.
+When you rent commercial property, you will need to pay business rates.
+Business rates are paid to the local authority to help fund local services.

-The amount you’ll need to pay varies depending on the property – it’s worked out based on its open market rental value.
+The amount you need to pay varies depending on the property and is worked out based on its open market rental value.

-Make sure that you’ll be able afford these payments before you sign a lease agreement.
+Make sure that you can afford these payments before you sign a lease agreement.

 Who pays for a commercial lease agreement?

-As the potential tenant of the commercial property, you’ll typically pay for drawing up the commercial lease agreement.
-However, sometimes both the landlord and tenant will pay their costs in the heads of terms.
+As the potential tenant of the commercial property, you will typically pay for drawing up the commercial lease agreement.
+However, sometimes both the landlord and tenant will agree to pay their own costs in the heads of terms.

 Find out more in our guide: Costs of agreeing a commercial lease.